 Understandably, not every task can fit into a 25-minute window, especially for Biology tuition O-level students.
-In this situation, you should split large tasks down into multiple pomodoros.
+In this situation, you should split large tasks down into multiple pomodoro.
 If you have a 2-hour research paper to complete, divide those 120 minutes by 25 and you’ll get 5 pomodoro sessions to complete the paper – with 5 minutes to spare.
 This can help you get started on a large task and make it seem less daunting by breaking it down into smaller, bite-size sessions.

 Plan Your Day Realistically

 To be even more productive, the best Biology tuition recommends listing your tasks for the day before you start on any pomodoro.
-Make a note of how many pomodoros each task will take, so that you have a rough idea of how your day will look like.
-Ensure that you do not squeeze too many pomodoros into each day to avoid overbooking yourself.
-For instance, if you have eight hours to work in a day, you could technically complete 16 pomodoros – but it may be a good idea to schedule 12 to 14 pomodoros instead and leave yourself some buffer time for unexpected events, such as an urgent errand or a surprise house guest.
+Make a note of how many pomodoro each task will take, so that you have a rough idea of how your day will look like.
+Ensure that you do not squeeze too many pomodoro into each day to avoid overbooking yourself.
+For instance, if you have eight hours to work in a day, you could technically complete 16 pomodoro – but it may be a good idea to schedule 12 to 14 pomodoro instead and leave yourself some buffer time for unexpected events, such as an urgent errand or a surprise house guest.
 Even if you end up not needing the spare time, it’s usually better to end the day with everything off your list than to overschedule yourself and have to play catch-up the next day.